kschroeer/simplexmlserializer/README.md

 ### Dates, Enums and Files

-Dates are serialized as timestamp (number of milliseconds since January 1, 1970, 00:00:00 GMT), for Enums the string representation is stored and on the File objects the **toString()** method is called to get the full path and file name.
+Dates are serialized as timestamps (number of milliseconds since January 1, 1970, 00:00:00 GMT), for Enums the string representation is stored and on the File objects the toString() method is called to get the full path and file name.

+**Example:**

 ```java
 public class Demo {